chippyash/simple-accounts-3/README.md

 #### Doctrine Migrations

-If you are using Doctrine Migrations, you can take advantage of the supplied migration files in `src\php\SAccounts\Doctrine`.
+If you are using Doctrine Migrations and Mariadb, you can take advantage of the supplied migration files in `src\php\SAccounts\Doctrine`.

 For development of this library you can migrate up the required DB structure into the